tiqi-group/atomphys/docs/user_guide/calculations/linewidths.md

 with
 - $A_{ij}$ standing for a Zeeman sublevel specific transition  A-Einstein coefficient,
 - $A_{IJ}$ standing for a Zeeman manifold transition  A-Einstein coefficient,

-Similar result can be derived using combination of considerations outlined in the Rabi Frequency section and Wigner-Weisskopf formalism